CSpanias/cspanias.github.io/_posts/2023-12-19-DVWA - Javascript.md

     ![](low_debugger_config.png)

-> By just clicking on the number of the code, `88` in the above case, a breakpoint would be inserted.
+    > By just clicking on the number of the code line, `88` in the above case, a breakpoint would be inserted.

-2. When we click submit with the value of `ChangeMe` the code will run and stop on our breakpoint:
+2. Once the breakpoints are set and we click submit, with the value of `ChangeMe` in the input box, the code will run and stop on our breakpoint:

     ![](low_paused_on_bp.png)

-3. We can then go to the *Console* tab, set the `phrase` variable to `success`:
+3. We can then go to the *Console* tab and set the `phrase` variable to `success`:

     ![](console_phrase_success.png)